Andrews-repo/DEV/Basic Web Host/Readme.md

-This section will host the code need to build a basic website.
+This section will host the code used to build a basic website.